swcarpentry/shell-novice/setup.md

 > Your default shell is available via the Terminal program within your Utilities folder.
 >
 > To open Terminal, try one or both of the following:
-> * Go to your Applications.
-Within Applications, open the Utilities folder.
+> * In Finder, select the Go menu, then select Utilities.
 Locate Terminal in the Utilities folder and open it.
 > * Use the Mac ‘Spotlight’ computer search function.
 Search for: `Terminal` and press <kbd>Return</kbd>.
 >
 > To check if your machine is set up to use something other than Bash, type `echo $SHELL` in your terminal window.